kelseyhightower/kubernetes-the-hard-way/docs/03-compute-resources.md

 ## Configuring SSH Access

 SSH will be used to configure the controller and worker instances.
-When connecting to compute instances for the first time SSH keys will be generated for you and stored in the project or instance metadata as describe in the [connecting to instances](https://cloud.google.com/compute/docs/instances/connecting-to-instance) documentation.
+When connecting to compute instances for the first time SSH keys will be generated for you and stored in the project or instance metadata as described in the [connecting to instances](https://cloud.google.com/compute/docs/instances/connecting-to-instance) documentation.

 Test SSH access to the `controller-0` compute instances: